landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 rspe already got me most of the way there, but with a few caveats:

-- Thoxy67 got great work done, but it seemed like it needed some cleanup (e.g. lots of unnecessary copies)
+- It needed some cleanup (e.g. lots of unnecessary copies)
 - It did not support loading imports by ordinal
 - It did not support thread-local storage at all
 - It did not support command line arguments